theolawaleafolabi-maker/Freight-Delivery-Performance/README.md

 UPS is bleeding red at €19M—our most expensive carrier.
 Meanwhile, GIG Logistics is running lean at €17M for similar volumes.
 That's a €2M opportunity right there.

 The route analysis?
 Even more telling.
 Some destinations are running 20-30% over budget (those pink bars towering over blue).
-Abuja and Mombasa are our cost hotspots, while Kumasi is surprisingly efficient.
+Frankfurth and Hannover are our cost hotspots, while Munich is surprisingly efficient.

 And that 40% on-time delivery rate?
 That's not just a number—it's delayed customer satisfaction, rushed emergency shipments, and premium freight charges we shouldn't be paying.